newrelic/nr1-quickstarts/DEVELOPMENT.md

 1) Install dependencies: `npm install`
 2) Run local webserver: `nr1 nerdpack:serve`

-After running the `nr1 nerdpack:serve` command open `https://one.newrelic.com/?nerdpacks=local` in your browser.
+After running the `nr1 nerdpack:serve` command open `https://one.newrelic.com/?nerdpacks=local` in your browser or `https://one.eu.newrelic.com/?nerdpacks=local` if you're in the EU datacenter.
 You should find `Quickstarts` in your New Relic Apps.

 # Advanced